Amia ocellicauda: Description

 Like the ruddy bowfin (Amia calva), the emerald bowfin has an elongated, cylindrical body.
 It has a long, single soft dorsal fin often containing more than 45 rays.
 The head is flattened, with a strong jaw and sharp teeth.
 The top of the body is an olive green and can have darker bars going down the body, and the belly is a more cream-white.

 Like the name suggests, it has a distinct "eyespot," a black dot surrounded by yellow, near the start of its rounded caudal fin.
 Females may lack the yellow around the spot.
 While A. calva also has an eyespot, it is often more distinct on A. ocellicauda.

 They can grow to 92.7 cm and 9.3 kg, slightly smaller than the ruddy bowfin.
 Males live on average 6 years, while females live 10–12 years.
+Wild specimens from Minnesota have been recorded living as long as 33 years in the wild.

 Reproduction

 The emerald bowfin is notable for developing a vivid green pattern on its pectoral, pelvic, and anal fins during their May–June spawning season.
 The belly area will also develop a more greenish hue.

 Emerald bowfins mature between two and three years of age.
 Males will create a spawning bed in a patch of vegetation, and will wait to court a female.
 After mating, the male will guard the nest.
 Females can lay up to 64,000 eggs, and may mate with multiple males.